 (4) Throw away the Blue Ox Latch Wrench.
 It's an accident waiting to happen.
 Make a trip to Sears or your favorite hardware store and buy a 1/2" drive breaker-bar and a 1/2" drive 1" socket.
+One very nice option is something like the Gorilla Automotive 1721 Telescoping Power Wrench shown in the photo gallery above (linked to Amazon).
+There are many others on the market that are similar.
+The angled bar helps keep your hands away from the mechanism and it is sufficiently strong for the task.
 Keep it with your hitch at all times.
 Be safe.

 In conclusion, now that my installation is complete, and I have towed over 1,500 miles, I believe that the Blue Ox SwayPro hitch is one of the best on the market (from my very limited experience), especially for the reasonable investment.
 The only other hitches I would consider are the Hensley Arrow, or the newer design ProPride Sway Control Hitch.
 These both have very good reviews and loyal owners, but (IMHO) they are heavy, complicated, harder to hitch up, and expensive.
 I'm sure they are fine products and I have no desire to find fault with them.